Parity (physics): Parity violation

-Although parity is conserved in electromagnetism and gravity, it is violated in weak interactions, and perhaps to some degree in strong interactions.
+Although parity is conserved in electromagnetism and gravity, it is violated in weak interactions, and perhaps, to some degree, in strong interactions.
 The Standard Model incorporates parity violation by expressing the weak interaction as a chiral gauge interaction.
 Only the left-handed components of particles and right-handed components of antiparticles participate in charged weak interactions in the Standard Model.
 This implies that parity is not a symmetry of our universe, unless a hidden mirror sector exists in which parity is violated in the opposite way.

-An obscure 1928 experiment, done by R. T. Cox, G. C. McIlwraith, and B. Kurrelmeyer, had in effect reported parity violation in weak decays, but since the appropriate concepts had not yet been developed, those results had no impact.
-In 1929 Hermann Weyl explored, without any evidence, existence of a two-component massless particle of spin one-half.
+An obscure 1928 experiment, undertaken by R. T. Cox, G. C. McIlwraith, and B. Kurrelmeyer, had in effect reported parity violation in weak decays, but, since the appropriate concepts had not yet been developed, those results had no impact.
+In 1929, Hermann Weyl explored, without any evidence, the existence of a two-component massless particle of spin one-half.
 This idea was rejected by Pauli, because it implied parity violation.